rmSeanDarcy/simulating_association/INSTALL.md

 conda env create -f homework4.yaml conda activate homework4

+### 3. !VERY IMPORTANT!
+Change the workdir in 'config.yaml' to your working directory!!!
+workdir: "/your/path/workdir/here"

 # 3. Run the snakemake file
 snakemake -c 6 		# Or whatever number of cores you want ('--cores all' also works)